-LRTP GOAL AREAS

-Sustai

-GOAL: Manage transportation assets to maintain primary park roads and visitor transportation systems in acceptable condition. ient Objectives: Asset Management A. Optimize the investment in existing infrastructure by emphasizing core Capital Investment Strategy goals that focus on high priority maintenance and asset management projects. sset Ma B. Communicate true transportation needs through the effective use of program level performance measures. ∢ C. Capture total costs of facility operation in all planned improvements.
-D. Collect, manage, and maintain appropriate system data to support performance measurement. ø GOAL: Provide a multimodal park transportation system with seamless connections within each park and to surrounding communities where opportunities exist.
-Objectives: Mobility, Access, Connectivity A. Reduce the reliance on personal vehicles in order to relieve congestion, reduce resource impacts, and reinforce sustainable practices. bility Con B. Improve safety at high accident locations such as entrance roads, crosswalks, and parking lots.
-Mo C. Ensure that the transportation system is available and accessible to the broadest diversity of visitors including those with disabilities.
-D. Improve intermodal connections to and within the park.
-Visitor Experience information options that strengthen stewardship and diversity.Objectives:A. Manage congestion where it interferes with the visitor experience or damages resources. sitor B. Integrate state-of-the-art visitor information systems into transportation programs. Š C. Minimize impacts of non-park traffic on visitor experience.
-L GOAL: Incorporate the ideal of leaving park resources unimpaired into all aspects of transportation including planning, design, construction, maintenance, and operation. ectic Objectives: Resource Protectio A. Manage visitation and the park transportation system to minimize resource impacts and achieve the desired conditions of park resources.
-Resour B. Consider removing damaging, unnecessary, redundant, or underutilized infrastructure in order to restore resources and minimize maintenance costs.
-C. Use emerging technologies in construction, maintenance, and operations to reduce impacts to park resources.
-GOAL: Advance IMR transportation programs to promote wise investments and ons adapt to emerging issues. erati Objectives: able Operations A. Utilize the planning process to strengthen effective regional and community relationships. lable B. Promote program and organizational efficiency as sustainable practices.
+GOAL: Manage transportation assets to maintain primary park roads and visitor transportation systems in acceptable condition.

+- A. Optimize the investment in existing infrastructure by emphasizing core Capital Investment Strategy goals that focus on high priority maintenance and asset management projects. - B. Communicate true transportation needs through the effective use of program level performance measures. - C. Capture total costs of facility operation in all planned improvements. - D. Collect, manage, and maintain appropriate system data to support performance measurement.

+GOAL: Provide a multimodal park transportation system with seamless connections within each park and to surrounding communities where opportunities exist.

+Mobility, Access, Connectivity

+- A. Reduce the reliance on personal vehicles in order to relieve congestion, reduce resource impacts, and reinforce sustainable practices. - B. Improve safety at high accident locations such as entrance roads, crosswalks, and parking lots. - C. Ensure that the transportation system is available and accessible to the broadest diversity of visitors including those with disabilities. - D. Improve intermodal connections to and within the park.

+GOAL: Support the visitor experience with safe, sustainable transportation and information options that strengthen stewardship and diversity.

+- A. Manage congestion where it interferes with the visitor experience or damages resources. - B. Integrate state-of-the-art visitor information systems into transportation programs. - C. Minimize impacts of non-park traffic on visitor experience.

+GOAL: Incorporate the ideal of leaving park resources unimpaired into all aspects of transportation including planning, design, construction, maintenance, and operation.

+- A. Manage visitation and the park transportation system to minimize resource impacts and achieve the desired conditions of park resources. - B. Consider removing damaging, unnecessary, redundant, or underutilized infrastructure in order to restore resources and minimize maintenance costs. - C. Use emerging technologies in construction, maintenance, and operations to reduce impacts to park resources.

+GOAL: Advance IMR transportation programs to promote wise investments and adapt to emerging issues.

-- C. Identify and incorporate climate change mitigation/adaptation strategies into all aspects of transportation planning, design, construction, maintenance, and operations. - D. Provide sustainable and context sensitive solutions to promote energy and resource conservation.
+- A. Utilize the planning process to strengthen effective regional and community relationships. - B. Promote program and organizational efficiency as sustainable practices. - C. Identify and incorporate climate change mitigation/adaptation strategies into all aspects of transportation planning, design, construction, maintenance, and operations. - D. Provide sustainable and context sensitive solutions to promote energy and resource conservation.